davefng/GetData3/CodeBook.md

 ##NUMBER OF OBSERVATIONS AND NUMBER OF VARIABLES IN THE FINAL TIDY DATA SET

 Since there are 30 subjects and 6 activity levels (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING,  STANDING, LAYING), there is a total of 180 observations (30 x 6 = 180).
-In addition, there are a total of  79 variables that measure the mean or standard deviations, resulting in a final data set of 180 rows by 81  variables (79 + 2 [subject number and activity]).
+In addition, there are a total of  79 variables that measure the mean, standard deviations, or mean frequencies, resulting in a final data set of 180 rows by 81  variables (79 + 2 [subject number and activity]).

 Since any one subject may have completed more than one observation for each activity, the average of that  activity was calculated for each subject.
 The final tidy data set contains the averages of each activity  performed by each subject.